 Resistance testing with the multimeter.
 See my spreadsheet here!

-- I discovered that the vintage metallic trim was conductive, but the threads were along the going along the short width of the trim, back & forth, so that the conductivity was very low/resistance very high
+I discovered that the vintage metallic trim was conductive, but the threads were along the going along the short width of the trim, back & forth, so that the conductivity was very low and resistance very high.

 - I then decided to sew a line of thread along one side of the trim, to connect all the horizontal threads along the width of the trim.